swiftlang/swift/docs/LibraryEvolution.rst

 For the most part enum initializers are treated exactly like top-level functions.
-They permit all of the same modifications and can also be marked ``@inlineable``, with the same restrictions.
-Unlike struct initializers, enum initializers do not always need to delegate to another initializer, even if they are ``@inlineable`` or declared in a separate module.
+They permit all of the same modifications and can also be marked ``@inlineable`` or ``@always_emit_into_client``, with the same restrictions.
+Unlike struct initializers, enum initializers do not always need to delegate to another initializer, even if they are inlineable or declared in a separate module.

 Methods and Subscripts